A Guide For New Players

-In the decade since the end of the civil war the fortunes of the Harts have varied somewhat.
+In the decades since the end of the civil war the fortunes of the Harts have varied somewhat.
 Old alliances faded with time and new ones proved less reliable.
 War with The Empire and the death of Queen Elspeth hurt Albion badly and on more than one occasion all seemed lost.
 Today the Harts are not the great power they once were but they are fast rebuilding and, tempered by adversity, display a determination that some argue had been missing before.

 Power & Politics